simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jul 08 2025 0417 UTC.

-Radio Blackout Forecast for Jul 08-Jul 10 2025
+Radio Blackout Forecast for Jul 09-Jul 11 2025

-              Jul 08        Jul 09        Jul 10
+              Jul 09        Jul 10        Jul 11
-R1-R2           10%           10%           10%
+R1-R2           35%           35%           35%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1 (Minor) or greater radio blackouts all three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts through 11 Jul.

 ```